Denniso2/selenium_slack/README.md

 # Slack Automation Command Line Tool

-This tool allows you to log into Slack manually, save the session cookies for future sessions, and send messages to specified channels using command line arguments.
+This tool allows you to log into Slack manually, save the session cookies for future sessions and send messages to specified channels using command line arguments.

 ## Prerequisites